jrasm91/blog.jrasm.com/content/posts/my-tiny-projects.md

 >
 > — [Ben Stokes][1]

 I love the idea of doing "tiny" projects.
-I too have a list of projects and website ideas on my phone.
-The goal of _this_ site is to help me explore and document some of _these_ ideas.
-The first idea is to build this blog.
+I have a list of projects ideas and websites on my phone that I never seem to get around too.
+The goal of _this_ site is to help motivate me to explore and document some of _those_ ideas.
+The first idea in my list is to build a blog 😁.

 ## Angular

-I come from a web development background that started with [AngularJS][6] and naturally morphed into [Angular][7].
+I come from a web development background that started with [AngularJS][6], which naturally has evolved into [Angular][7].
 I do enjoy developing with a framework that _just comes_ with so many things ready to use out of the box.
 Angular includes:

 - A CLI to generate components, services, pipes, modules, etc.
 - Lazy loaded modules